-15.1 The Act also provides for the independent oversight and review of the use of the powers contained within Part II of RIPA, by a duly appointed Chief Investigatory Powers Commissioner.

-- 15.2 The Investigatory Powers Commissioners Office (IPCO) was established to oversee covert surveillance carried out by public authorities and within this Office an Inspectorate has been formed, to assist the Chief Investigatory Powers Commissioner in the discharge of his review responsibilities. - 15.3 One of the duties of the IPCO is to carry out planned inspections of those public authorities who carry out surveillance as specified in RIPA, to ensure compliance with the statutory authorisation procedures.
+- 15.1 The Act also provides for the independent oversight and review of the use of the powers contained within Part II of RIPA, by a duly appointed Investigatory Powers Commissioner. - 15.2 The Investigatory Powers Commissioners Office (IPCO) was established to oversee covert activity carried out by public authorities and within this office a team of Judicial Commissioners and Inspectors has been formed, to assist the Investigatory Powers Commissioner in the discharge of their review responsibilities. - 15.3 One of the duties of the IPCO is to carry out planned inspections of those public authorities who are authorised carry out surveillance and the use of Covert Human Intelligence Sources as specified in RIPA, to ensure compliance with the statutory authorisation procedures.
 At these inspections, policies and procedures in relation to directed surveillance and CHIS operations will be examined and there will be some random sampling of selected operations.
 The central record of authorisations will also be inspected.
-Chief Officers will be given at least two weeks notice of any such planned inspection. - 15.4 An inspection report will be presented to the Chief Officer, which should highlight any significant issues, draw conclusions and make appropriate recommendations.
-The aim of inspections is to be helpful rather than to measure or assess operational performance. - 15.5 In addition to routine inspections, spot checks may be carried out from time to time. - 15.6 There is a duty on every person who uses the powers provided by Part II of RIPA, which governs the use of covert surveillance or covert human intelligence sources, to disclose or provide to the Chief Commissioner (or his duly appointed Inspectors) all such documents and information that he may require for the purposes of enabling him to carry out his functions.
+Chief Officers will be given at least two weeks' notice of any such planned inspection.

+- 15.4 An inspection report will be presented to the Chief Officer, which should highlight any significant issues, draw conclusions and make appropriate recommendations.
+The aim of inspections is to be helpful rather than to measure or assess operational performance. - 15.5 In addition to routine inspections, spot checks may be carried out from time to time. - 15.6 There is a duty on every person who uses the powers provided by Part II of RIPA, which governs the use of covert surveillance or covert human intelligence sources, to disclose or provide to the Investigatory Powers Commissioner, supported by Judicial Commissioners (or his duly appointed Inspectors) all such documents and information that he may require for the purposes of enabling him to carry out his functions.